A True Off-the-Grid Adventure!

-We start the day with breakfast and great coffee provided by our tour sponsor Velodrome Coffee.
-Today you can ride a little or clock in almost a metric century ride.
-The distance choices are infinite on this out and back route along scenic Big Bay Road.
+We start the day with breakfast and great coffee provided by one of our tours sponsors Velodrome Coffee.
+Today you can ride a little or clock in almost a metric century.
+The distance choices are infinite on this, fully supported, out and back route along scenic Big Bay Road.
 Choose your distance depending on what you want today.
-The route captures lots of natural beauty, miles of Great Lakes and the primary businesses of tourism, mining and logging.
-Just a short distance along the route is Sugarloaf Mountain.
-The Sugarloaf Mountain Natural Area consists of a 3,200 foot trail of pathway and stairway segments that lead to the mountain’s summit 470 feet above Lake Superior, the picture is worth the climb!
+The route captures lots of natural beauty, miles of Great Lakes and the primary industries of tourism, mining, and farming.
+Just a short distance along the route is Sugarloaf Mountain Natural Area which consists of a 3,200 foot trail of pathway and stairway segments that lead to a summit 470 feet above Lake Superior, the picture is worth the climb!
 The sleepy village of Big Bay lies at the end of the road where you can stop at Thunder Bay Inn for a bite to eat.
-If your feeling adventurous head on out to the Big Bay Lighthouse before heading back to Marquette.
-Today dinner will be on the road as you head back into town.
-The Burger Bus will be providing your afternoon/evening meal right on the route!
+If your feeling adventurous head on down the gravel road to the Big Bay Lighthouse before heading back to Marquette.
+Today dinner is on the road as you head back into town.
+The Burger Bus (a food truck) will be providing your afternoon meal right on the route!
 If your still hungry, buy a second burger or head-on into town and sample one of the many fine restaurants.

 Today we’ll serve breakfast as usual along with coffee provided by our tour coffee sponsor Velodrome Coffee, but you are free for lunch and dinner so you can enjoy the many offerings in Munising!!
-After testing your legs yesterday, today you can relax and explore Munising and local sights by bike, kayak, glass-bottom boat or even on foot!
-Take a bike ride out to Miners Castle if you didn’t see it yesterday on the way out to Grand Marais, tour the many hidden waterfalls in the area, take a boat tour to view the beautiful cliffs along Pictured Rocks or visit shipwrecks through a glass-bottom boat.
+After testing your legs yesterday, today you can relax, explore Munising and local sights by bike, kayak, glass-bottom boat or even on foot!
+Take a bike ride out to Sand Point Beach or Miners Castle and Miners Falls, tour the many hidden waterfalls in the area, hike (or gravel bike) around Grand Island, or visit shipwrecks through a glass-bottom boat.
 Of course, you can also just hang out in camp catching up on your bike maintenance and beauty sleep.

 Last year we took this route down from Munising.
 This year we head north and west to the village of Eben Junction and the last night of the tour.
 An old railway junction, Eben Junction is the home of the Eben Ice Caves where the winter ice creates some amazing formations, during the summer Eben Junction is a sleepy quiet town, perfect for our last night together where we’ll enjoy something special as a thanks to you for being a part of the 2020 MUP.